COMHIS/python-basics/2_basic_concepts/part2.md

 **Note:** We'll occasionally use the term _script_ here.
 That term refers to the program code that we're writing.

+If the following is trivial for you, skip straight into the [Dostoyevsky -text analysis part](./suddenly.md).

 ---

 ## Concepts to be covered